-- A copy of the new language access plan is available to all BIC staff via the agency's intranet - Employees assigned to the licensing center's walk-in area and complaint line personnel are the front-line staff who receive additional in-depth language access training. - All employees have access to the tools to identify a customer's primary language, are trained in how to request language services, how to document LEP assistance, and if needed, the use of telephonic interpreters. - BIC's on-site employees who have volunteered their language skills are trained on how to ask questions to identify issues needing answers or clarification, how to provide the correct information, and on interpersonal skills for interacting with LEP individuals.
+- A copy of the new language access plan is available to all BIC staff via the agency's intranet - BIC Employees assigned to the licensing center's walk-in area and complaint line personnel are the front-line staff who receive additional in-depth language access training.

+- All BIC employees have access to the tools to identify a customer's primary language, are trained in how to request language services, how to document LEP assistance, and if needed, the use of telephonic interpreters. - BIC on-site employees who have volunteered their language skills are trained on how to ask questions to identify issues needing answers or clarification, how to provide the correct information, and on interpersonal skills for interacting with LEP individuals. - BIC will continue to work with MOIA if additional trainings or information is warranted.